semaphoreci/docs/docs/essentials/tag-triggered-deployment.md

 ---
-description: This guide shows you how to use Semaphore to set up automatic deployment for each new tagged commit in your repository.
+Description: This guide shows you how to use Semaphore to set up automatic deployment for each new tagged commit in your repository.
 ---

 # Tag-triggered Deployment